AmanSuryavanshi-1/AmanSuryavanshi.dev/Omni-Post-AI-Automation/OMNI-POST-AI-TECHNICAL-DOCUMENTATION.md

 3. Stores drafts in Google Drive for human review
 4. Distributes approved content to Twitter (threads), LinkedIn (single posts), and Blog (Sanity CMS)
 5. Tracks all operations with session-based architecture for concurrent execution safety
+6. Supports selective platform routing (post to any combination of platforms)

 **What Makes This Production-Ready:**
 - **Concurrent Execution**: Session-based architecture prevents cross-contamination when processing multiple content pieces simultaneously